Synthetixio/SIPs/content/stps/stp-13.md

 ## Abstract

-[STP-2](https://sips.synthetix.io/stps/stp-2/) outlined the Treasury Council'92s mandate to allocate $250,000 to a Synthetix data analytics working group.
+From the $250,000 allocated to a Synthetix data analytics working group in [STP-2](https://sips.synthetix.io/stps/stp-2/) this proposal allocates $182,000 to upfront development, medium term ongoing costs and ecosystem incentives.

 The first priority for this initiative is to build a canonical source of truth for the protocol that can be relied upon by builders in the community.

-This STP proposes that $53,000 USD used to procure Gateway.fm to build and host an open-source Synthetix V3 API to provide visibility into the V3 Andromeda delpoyment on Base and serve as a source of truth for Synthetix data analytics efforts.
+This STP proposes that $57,000 USD used to procure Gateway.fm to build and host an open-source Synthetix V3 API to provide visibility into the V3 Andromeda delpoyment on Base and serve as a source of truth for Synthetix data analytics efforts.
 The Gateway team have already built an open source [Perps V3 API](https://api.infinex.gateway.fm/api/v1/docs) for Infinex, so this extension will form the Synthetix V3 API.

 A further $20,000 sUSD will be set aside for a trial period of three months, and can be used to maintain the V3 API in the event of breaking upgrades to the V3 contracts.
 These funds will assure backwards compatibility for data analytics artefacts built on top of the API.
+Once complete, $100,000 will be available as incentives for the ecosystem to build on the API.

 ## Motivation